kivy/kivy/doc/sources/tutorials/pong.rst

 think about how you could improve the game.
 Here are a few ideas of things you could do:

-* Add some nicer graphics / images (hint check out the source property on the graphics instructions like Circle or Rectangle, to set an image as the texture for it)
+* Add some nicer graphics / images.
+(Hint: check out the source property on the graphics instructions like Circle or Rectangle, to set an image as the texture.)

 * Make the game end after a certain score.
-Maybe once a player has 10 points, you can display a large "PLAYER 1 WINS" label and/or add a main menu to start, pause and reset the game (hint: check out the :class:`~kivy.uix.button.Button` and :class:`~kivy.uix.label.Label` classes and figure out how to use their `add_widget` & `remove_widget` functions to add or remove widgets dynamically.
+Maybe once a player has 10 points, you can display a large "PLAYER 1 WINS" label and/or add a main menu to start, pause and reset the game.
+(Hint: check out the :class:`~kivy.uix.button.Button` and :class:`~kivy.uix.label.Label` classes, and figure out how to use their `add_widget` and `remove_widget` functions to add or remove widgets dynamically.

 * Make it a 4 player Pong Game.
 Most tablets have Multi-Touch support, so